louiselalanne/BodyDetect/README.md

 Face Detection detects the presence of a face in an image.
 However if you want to identify the face with pre-stored images then we would write a code that compares the detected image of a face.
 This process is known as face recognition.

+Haar Cascade is an Object Detection Algorithm used to identify object in an image or a real-time video.

 ## Pre Requisites
 ```
 pip install opencv-python